fenok/galaxis/README.md

 -   `data` - result of successful request from `processResponse` function.
 -   `loading` - boolean.
+-   `loadingRequesterIds` - array of ids of requesters (callers, hooks) that executed the request.
 -   `error` - error thrown from `processResponse` function.

 `requestStates` is for internal usage only.